Sports Coach Logo Sports Coach Training Principles Fitness Components

 Time for Technique

-Once you find your perfect walking pole, you will want to nail the right technique.
+Once you find your perfect walking pole, you will want to nail the correct technique.
 With your arms close to your side and bent at 90-degree angles, you will want to lightly grip your walking poles with the wrist straps securely over your wrists.

 Page Reference